 4. Remove the single Philips screw which secures the battery connector to the motherboard.
 If you have a 4S (shown below), there are two screws which need to be removed.

-5. Use a fingernail (or a special plastic pry tool if you prefer) to carefully lift the connector up from the top and bottom edges.
+5. Use a plastic pry tool to carefully lift the connector up from the top and bottom edges.
 Note that on the iPhone 4 there's a black contact clip below the connector which the screw threads through.
 You can carefully remove this or leave it in place.
 Take note of how it fits, so you can replace it if it falls out.

 6. Use the clear plastic tab to pull the battery up and out of the phone.
-The battery is glued into place, and may require considerable force on the tab to lift it.
-Pull the tab with progressively more force, and use a pry tool if necessary to help release it.
+The battery is glued into place, and will require considerable force on the tab to lift it.
+Pull the tab with progressively more force, and use a pry tool carefully against the motherboard if necessary to help release it.